Krpzz/Food-Delivery-App/README.md

 - Role-based authorization (`CUSTOMER` / `RESTAURANT` / `ADMIN`) enforced on the backend — the frontend's route guards are just UX on top of that
-- All 9 MongoDB models (User, Restaurant, Category, MenuItem, Address, Order, Payment, Review, Coupon)
+- All 9 MongoDB models (User, Restaurant, Category, MenuItem, Address, Order, Payment, Review, Coupon) — notably, no Cart model, on purpose (see below)
 - Restaurant owners can create/edit restaurant profiles (with logo + cover image upload to Cloudinary) and manage **multiple** restaurants each — the seed data uses 3 owners across 10 restaurants, so this had to be a real one-to-many relationship, not a simplified 1:1 shortcut
 - Full menu CRUD with categories, availability toggling, and photo upload
-- **Customer browsing is fully functional**: a real home page with city quick-filters and a category strip, a restaurant listing page with search/filter/sort, and restaurant detail pages showing the live menu grouped by category
+- Customer browsing: home page, restaurant listing with search/filter/sort, restaurant detail pages with the live menu grouped by category, and a Restaurants/Dishes tab (Section 18's two search modes) on the listing page
-- **Two distinct search modes**, per Section 18 — restaurants (search, city, cuisine, open-now, sort by rating/newest/name) and dishes (search, city, category, veg-only, sort by price) — toggled via tabs on the listing page
+- **A real, working cart**: add/remove, increment/decrement quantity, clear
+  cart, and restaurant validation (adding from a second restaurant prompts to replace the cart rather than silently mixing orders).
+Client-side by design — there's no `Cart` model, so it lives in Redux and localStorage until Checkout turns it into a real `Order`
 - A full demo dataset: 10 restaurants, 56 menu items, 12 categories, 3
   restaurant owners, 20 customers, 5 coupons — across all 6 target cities